soumadip-dev/Projects-CSS-Frameworks/README.md

 # CSS Learning Projects

 This repository contains all my CSS learning projects.
-Each project showcases different CSS concepts and techniques, ranging from basic styling to advanced layouts and animations.
+Each project demonstrates different CSS concepts and techniques, ranging from basic styling to advanced layouts and animations.
 This collection serves as a comprehensive resource for my journey in mastering CSS.

 ## Projects

 - [01 - Basic Landing Page](./01-basic-landing-page)
 - [02 - Flexbox Landing Page](./02-flexbox-landing-page)